robertfmurdock/jsmints/README.md

 ## Requirements

-All sugar here is multiplatform compliant and works great in combination with the (standard kotlin.test library)[https://kotlinlang.org/api/latest/kotlin.test/index.html].
+All sugar here is multiplatform compliant and works great in combination with the [standard kotlin.test library](https://kotlinlang.org/api/latest/kotlin.test/index.html).
 The intention is to also minimize its dependencies as much as possible, to maximize portability.

 ## Standard